ISO 27001:2013; Information Security Management System

 - Access control

 Any organisation that uses information technology has at least one or two information security controls in some shape or form.
 Unfortunately, without an information security management system (ISMS), controls are just not being utilised to their full potential because they tend to be used on a per-need basis, as a punctual solution to a specific problem, and not part of a whole and cohesive system.
 Also, the typical security control today addresses Information Technology (IT) information assets only, leaving non-IT information assets, like paperwork for example, unprotected.
+For being acquainted with ISO 27001 audit process click on the related link.

 ISO 27001: 2013’s revolution till today

 ISO 27001:2013’s revolutionary holistic approach to information security was developed to include much more than just IT and with an objective of helping organisations improve the security of their information and reduce the risk of business disruptions due to both IT and non-IT related information security breaches.
+ISO 14001 audit makes sure your organization is taking the necessary steps to meet the ISO standard

 Organisations of all shapes and sizes, regardless of the industry they operate in, are advised to pro-actively adopt a preventive, protective, preparatory, and mitigation approach for identifying and managing threats and vulnerabilities of sensitive information assets.
 In the world we live in, it is no longer sufficient to elaborate a response plan and use it when required.
 Today, leading organisations are adopting more adaptive and proactive methods to attempt to prevent such incidents from happening in the first place.